gh4aniket/Flavor-ai/README.md

 ## 🙌 Support & Star

-***If you find this project helpful, please give it a star ⭐ to support more such educational initiatives!***
+***If you find this project helpful, please give it a star ⭐ to support more such educational initiatives.!***

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="100%">